rmsk2/cartflash/README.md

 This program allows you to write a file which resides on any of your Foenix's drives to a flash extension cartridge.
 As the flash cartridge has a size of 256 KB the maximum file size is accordingly 256 KB.
-The flash cart organizes its memory in 8 KB blocks (strictly speaking in 4K blocks but the Foenix manages its memory in chunks of 8 = 2 * 4 KB blocks).
-Which in turn means that there are 32 individually addressable blocks available on the cart.
+The flash cart organizes its memory in 8 KB blocks (strictly speaking in 4K blocks but the Foenix manages its memory in chunks of 8 = 2 * 4 KB blocks), which in turn means that there are 32 individually addressable blocks available on the cart.

 ## Usage